All that nasty farting…

 In general, foods with little fiber produce very little gas.

 Giardiasis, an infection by the Giardia protozoa parasite, can produce the most nauseating farts and belches, along with extremely foul-smelling watery diarrhea.

 Another cause of excess gas can be a lack of the enzyme lactase which is needed to digest a simple sugar called lactose or “milk sugar”.
 In a person who lacks this enzyme, consuming milk and dairy products which contain lactose can leave the dairy foods poorly digested and not absorbed by the small intestine.

 As it moves through the large intestine it becomes food for yeast and putrefactive bacteria – organisms which produce gases like carbon dioxide, hydrogen sulphide, or methane.
-When there is a yeast overgrowth in the colon, more gas is produced.
+When there is a yeast overgrowth in the colon, even more gas is produced.

 People who cannot digest lactose are said to suffer from lactose intolerance.
 An hour or two after consuming milk or dairy products they can experience uncomfortable cramps and excess gas in the abdomen.
 This problem is compounded when the use of antibiotics kills the probiotic Lactobacteria which help digest lactose for us.